 You may also receive mental health and substance abuse care from a Blue Cross Blue Shield HMO Blue approved physician or practitioner using a telecommunications system.
 The telehealth provider will use an audio and video telecommunications system that permits a two-way, real-time communication between you and your health care provider.
 These telehealth services are available when you prefer not to go to a physician's office or a health facility for an in-person visit for any reason.
 You may see a telehealth provider online or by mobile device when you need care for conditions or symptoms such as anxiety and depression.
-For covered telehealth services, your cost share (such as deductible, copayment, and/or substance abuse care.
+For covered telehealth services, your cost share (such as deductible, copayment, and/or coinsurance) is the same cost share that you would pay for an office visit for mental health and/or substance abuse care.
 To find a telehealth provider approved by Blue Cross Blue Shield HMO Blue, you can look in your provider directory.
 Or, you can call the Blue Cross Blue Shield HMO Blue customer service office for help at the toll-free number shown on your health plan ID card.
 No benefits are provided for telehealth services furnished by a physician or other health care provider that is not approved by Blue Cross Blue Shield HMO Blue as a telehealth provider for your health plan.